arangodb/docs/3.8/installation-windows.md

 ### Advanced Starting

-If you want to provide our own start scripts, you can set the environment variable *ARANGODB_CONFIG_PATH*.
+If you want to provide your own start scripts, you can set the environment variable *ARANGODB_CONFIG_PATH*.
 This variable should point to a directory containing the configuration files.